Chemistry and materials for new technologies - Mod B

 Giannoccaro, Doronzo, ELEMENTI DI STECHIOMETRIA, Casa ed.
 EDISES, Napoli.

-Intermediate verification / exemption tests are foreseen in the periods of suspension of teaching.
-Each student will have the opportunity to repeat each test during the suspension periods or at the end of the course.
+During the course there will be intermediate verification / exemption tests during periods of suspension of teaching.
+The student will have the opportunity to repeat each test.

-Each test will be considered passed based on the positive outcome of at least 3 numerical problems and 2 questions.
-The grade for each test will be proportional to the completeness and accuracy of the answers, as well as the clarity in the presentation and will be expressed in 4 grading bands: A (30-25), B (24-18), C (16-17), D <16.
+The test will be considered passed according to the positive outcome of at least 3 numerical problems and 2 questions.
+The final vote will be proportional to the number of correct answers.

 Lectures are in Italian.
 The professor is fluent in English and is available to interact with students in English, also during the examination.